SL-Larsen/SL-Larsen.github.io/_pages/about.md

 3. Mathematics is a powerful, malleable tool that can be shaped and used differently by various communities to serve their needs.
 4. Every student deserves to be treated with dignity and respect.

-Outside of academia, you can find me writing music, reading Norwegian literature, and obsessing over tea.
+Outside of academia, you can find me writing music, reading Norwegian literature, and collecting teapots.